Originally published November 30, 2015; updated April 10, 2018

 Contrary to popular belief, my average day here in sunny southern Spain tends to unfold as described above.
 When I told people back in the USA about my plans to move here, many of them seemed to have some Pinterest-perfect vision of me spending my days gallivanting around the Continent with handsome strangers on the backs of their Vespas, stopping only to enjoy a refreshing glass of sangria in a sun-drenched plaza.
-The closest I come to doing that is taking a spinning class at the gym with an instructor who does not look unlike Enrique Iglesias, then coming home to my apartment and having a glass of tinto with dinner.
+The closest I’ve ever come to doing that is taking a spinning class at the gym, then coming home to my apartment and having a glass of tinto with dinner.

 Point being, I have a job and responsibilities here – I’m not living in a Eurotrip storybook fantasy.
 I am getting paid to live in Spain, but it requires some effort on my part.
 I work as a language and culture assistant (auxiliar de conversación) with a program run by the Spanish government.
-Because the application period for the 2016-17 school year opens in January, I thought I’d share what this opportunity is all about for those who are interested in applying.
+Because the application period for the 2018-19 school year is in full swing, I thought I’d share what this opportunity is all about for those who are interested in applying.

 What is the North American Language and Culture Assistants program?